 Responsibilities of the OPA Pharmacy Student

-Reporting to the Director of Professional Affairs, the pharmacy student is expected to work both independently and collaboratively on projects to support the ongoing work of the Professional Affairs team.
+Reporting to the Pharmacist, Research and Practice, the pharmacy student is expected to work both independently and collaboratively on projects to support the ongoing work of the Professional Affairs team.
 This may include:

 • Participating in advocacy efforts on current issues impacting pharmacy practice;